kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 in _snippet 2.0_

 ### Dependency loading
-The `dependencyLoader.load` will start searching the project tree to find files matching the dependencies names in the module provided.
+The `dependencyLoader.load` will start searching the project tree to find files matching the dependency names in the module provided.
 If the dependencies them self have dependencies they also will be found and instantiated.

 It will find dependencies that matches the following criteria.
 The search is case insensitive.
 - File name is equal to the module name